Skip to content

 Slab

-• Good integrations with Slack, GitHub, Asana, Jira, Google Drive
+• Good integrations with Slack, GitHub, Jira, Asana, and Google Drive

-• Very limited feature set compared to category leaders
+• Very limited feature set trades capability for simplicity

 Zendesk Guide

-• Most powerful AI in category (trained on 18B+ customer interactions)
+• Most powerful AI in the category — trained on 18B+ customer interactions

-• Autonomous AI Agents resolve tickets without human intervention
+• Autonomous AI Agents that resolve support tickets without human intervention

-• Native ticketing + help center integration for support teams
+• Native ticketing + help center integration — best-in-class for support teams

 • Multi-language support with auto-translation built in

-• Not sold standalone—requires full Zendesk Suite purchase
+• Not sold standalone — must purchase full Zendesk Suite from $55/agent/month

-• Overkill if you only need documentation without ticketing
+• Overkill and over-priced if you only need documentation without ticketing

 Deep Dive